 In order to ensure timely processing, applications must be received in our offices by Wednesday, June 1, 2016.
 If you are concerned about delivery speed, feel free to submit your materials via email.

 There is no participation fee for the Music Educators Workshop.
-Each selected teacher will receive an honorarium of $500 upon successful completion of the program and have the option to register for P-credit from the Department of Education.
+Each selected teacher will receive an honorarium of up to $500 depending upon attendance and successful completion of the program.
+Participants will also have the option to register for P Credits from the Department of Education.

-This program has been created in consultation with the Department of Education.
-However, it is a supplement to the annual professional development offered by the Office of Arts and Special Projects.
+This program has been created in consultation with the Department of Education and is a supplement to the annual professional development offered by the Office of Arts and Special Projects.